jgm/djot/doc/syntax.md

     My reaction is :+1: :smiley:.

+A colon that is directly adjacent to a digit on both sides does not open or close a symbol.
+This prevents time formats and other numeric notations from being misinterpreted:

+    The meeting is at 10:30:00.

 ### Raw inline

 Raw inline content in any format may be included using a verbatim span